bbqbailey/geeksWeather/README.md

 # geeksWeather

+Note: This code is not yet suitable for downloading, as it is still undergoing initial development!

 This is a weather display that utilizes the Wunderground API for weather.

 The API requires a 'key', which can be obtained from Wunderground.